The May Department Stores Company: History

 In 1986, May acquired the Associated Dry Goods holding company and its chains (including J. W. Robinson's and its Florida division, Loehmann's, Lord & Taylor, Caldor, Joseph Horne Company, The Denver Dry Goods Company, Goldwater's, Hahne and Company, L. S. Ayres, H. & S. Pogue Company, Stewart Dry Goods, and Sibley's), the largest-ever retail acquisition in history at that time.

-In 1987, May renamed the five-unit May-Cohens as May Florida and sells the ten stores from Robinson’s of Florida to Maison Blanche so as to give them a foothold in the Floridan market.
+In 1987, May renamed the five-unit May-Cohens as May Florida and sold the ten stores from Robinson’s of Florida to Maison Blanche so as to give them a foothold in the Floridan market.
 Stores at Tyrone Square, Orlando Fashion Square, WestShore Plaza, Altamonte Mall, University Square Mall, Countryside Mall, Southgate Plaza, Edison Mall, Coastland Center, and The Florida Mall were included in the deal along with a proposed 11th store at Lakeland Square Mall.
 May acquired Foley's in Houston and Filene's in Boston from Federated Department Stores whereas May Florida was also acquired by Maison Blanche.
 As a result, May withdrew from Florida by closing the Gateway location and converting those at Roosevelt Square, Regency Square, Volusia Mall, and Orange Park Mall under the Maison Blanche nameplate.

 In 1993, May Company California and J.W.
 Robinson's merged to form Robinsons-May.
 In that same year, Filene's absorbed the G. Fox division, Kaufmann's absorbed the May Company Ohio division, and Foley's absorbed the May D&F division.
 In 1995, May acquired the John Wanamaker chain based in Philadelphia.
 In 1996, May acquires the Strawbridge's chain based in Philadelphia.
 In 1998, May acquired The Jones Store chain based in Kansas City, Missouri.
 In 1999, May acquired Zions Cooperative Mercantile Institution based in Salt Lake City, folding it into the Meier & Frank subsidiary.

-In 2000, May Department Stores purchases David's Bridal.
+In 2000, May Department Stores purchased David's Bridal.
 In 2001, Meier & Frank absorbed the ZCMI name, entering the Utah marketplace.
 In that same year, Hecht's acquired five Proffitt's stores in Nashville TN, entering the Nashville marketplace.
 In 2002, Meier & Frank operations consolidated with the Robinsons-May division while Kaufmann's operations consolidated with the Filene's division, yet both retaining the Meier & Frank and Kaufmann's names.

-In 2004, May Department Stores takes over the Marshall Field's chain from Target Corporation.
+In 2004, May Department Stores took over the Marshall Field's chain from Target Corporation.

-In 2005, May was acquired by Federated Department Stores for $11 billion in stock, with all former May divisions being folded into Federated's various Macy's branches.

-In 2006, over 400 former May stores, with their wide variety of long-standing brand names, were consolidated and renamed as Macy's.
-In addition, Federated sells off three former May chains (David's Bridal, Lord & Taylor and Priscilla of Boston).